napari/docs/docs/getting_started/open_images.md

 ## Sample images

 Sometimes you just need to open images to test some functionality of napari or a plugin.
-In that case you can use sample images that come bundled with napari.
+In that case you can use sample images that come bundled with napari or some plugins.
 Here is an example of opening the "cell" sample image.
 In napari, go to `File -> Open Sample -> napari builtins -> Cell`

 ![Open sample image](../_static/images/open_image.png)